Important Information to Plan Your Arrival

 Most rooms are double occupancy; a very few are triple or suite.
 Each student has access to a single bed, a dresser, a desk, and a bookcase.
 There is an overhead room light, but no desk lamp.

 Remember, this is a "bare" dorm room.
-A blanket and a pillow will be provided to each participants.
+A blanket and a pillow will be provided to each participant.
 Students must bring sheets for a single bed (some of the beds are extra long), towels, and washcloth (see packing list).
 Students are charged for any damages to the room or its contents that occur during their stay.

 Participants may use the washers and dryers located in the residence hall.
 Bring laundry detergent and coins.